Treaty of Tripoli

 The Treaty of Tripoli (Treaty of Peace and Friendship between the United States of America and the Bey and Subjects of Tripoli of Barbary) was signed in 1796.
 It was the first treaty between the United States and Tripoli (now Libya) to secure commercial shipping rights and protect American ships in the Mediterranean Sea from local Barbary pirates.

 It was authored by Joel Barlow, an ardent Jeffersonian republican, and signed in Tripoli on November 4, 1796, and at Algiers (for a third-party witness) on January 3, 1797.
-It was ratified by the United States Senate unanimously without debate on June 7, 1797, taking effect June 10, 1797, with the signature of President John Adams.
-The treaty was broken by Tripoli, leading to the First Barbary War.
+It was ratified by the United States Senate unanimously and without debate on June 7, 1797, taking effect June 10, 1797, with the signature of President John Adams.

+Succeeding Adams as president, Thomas Jefferson refused to continue paying Tripolitania the tributes stipulated by this treaty, partially leading to the First Barbary War.
 A superseding treaty, the Treaty of Peace and Amity, was signed on June 4, 1805.

-The Treaty is often cited in discussions regarding the role of religion in United States government for a clause in Article 11 of the English language American version which states that "the Government of the United States of America is not, in any sense, founded on the Christian religion."
+The treaty is often cited in discussions regarding the role of religion in United States government due to a clause in Article 11 of the English language translation that was ratified by the Senate and signed by the president, which states, "[t]he Government of the United States of America is not in any sense founded on the Christian religion."
+However, modern translations of the official treaty confirm that no such phrase exists in the Arabic text.

-Barbary pirates
+Barbary corsairs

-For three centuries up to the time of the Treaty, the Mediterranean Sea lanes had been preyed on by the North African Muslim states of the Barbary Coast (Tripoli, Algiers, Morocco and Tunis) through privateering (government-sanctioned piracy).
-Hostages captured by the Barbary pirates were either ransomed or forced into slavery, contributing to the greater Ottoman slave trade (of which the Barbary states were a segment).
-Life for the captives often was harsh, especially for Christian captives, and many died from their treatment.
+For three centuries up to the time of the treaty, Christian ships in the Mediterranean Sea had been preyed on by the North African Muslim states of the Barbary Coast (Tripoli, Algiers, Morocco, and Tunis) through the Barbary corsairs.
+Hostages captured by the corsairs were either ransomed or forced into slavery, contributing to the greater Ottoman slave trade (of which the Barbary states were a segment).
+Life for the captives often was harsh and many died from their treatment.